-Childhood obesity is a serious problem in the United States putting children and adolescents at risk for poor health throughout their lives.
-Obesity is defined as a Body Mass Index ( BMI) at or above the 95th percentile for children and teens of the same age and sex.
+Childhood obesity is a serious problem in the United States putting children at risk for poor health.
 Today, more and more children are being diagnosed with diabetes, hypertension and other co-morbid conditions associated with obesity and severe obesity.

 5-2-1-0 Building Healthy Habits Initiative

-The American Academy of Pediatrics developed the evidence-based 5-2-1-0 recommendations to provide simple guidelines that can help children develop healthy habits.
+The 5-2-1-0 recommendations are guidelines that can help develop healthy habits.
 We work with partners to promote the 5-2-1-0 guidelines, reduce obesity stigma, and help children and families build healthy habits.
 Below are some resources to help you incorporate and promote 5-2-1-0 guidelines.
-If you have questions about the 5-2-1-0 initiative, or want to become a partner, please contact us at email@example.com.
+If you have questions about the 5-2-1-0 initiative, or want to become a partner, please contact us at firstname.lastname@example.org.

 Parents and Guardians

 - 5-2-1-0 Communication Toolkit for Childhood Obesity Awareness Month

 - 5-2-1-0 Communication Toolkit (Spanish) for Childhood Obesity Awareness Month

 Obesity is defined as having excess body fat.
 BMI can be used to screen for weight categories that may lead to health problems, but it is not diagnostic of the body fatness or health of an individual.
 BMI is a person’s weight in kilograms divided by the square of the body height.